housamzriouil/alx-low_level_programming/0x0E-structures_typedef/README.md

-4. A door is what a dog
+5. How many legs does a dog have